 It is possible to appeal before the competent appellate court against a decision adopted by a court of first instance that decided on the criminal tax offence in question.
 The court of appeal has the ability to re-examine the entire case.
 The appeal has a suspensive effect.

-Rules challenging transactions and operations, notably under general anti-abuse rules (GAAR) or under transfer pricing rules, could give rise to criminal tax cases, even though until now the vast majority of the criminal tax cases have been related to VAT fraud.
+Rules challenging transactions and operations, notably under general anti-abuse rules (GAAR) or under transfer pricing rules, could give rise to criminal tax cases, even though until now the vast majority of criminal tax cases have been related to VAT fraud.

 With regard to GAAR, several articles such as Article L. 64 of the FBTP, Article L. 64 A of the FBTP and Article 205 A of the FTC provide for general anti-abuse rules, which are notably applicable in cross-border situations.